1) The Problem and the Cross

 When we think of sin, we usually think of actions — lying, stealing, betraying.
 But the Bible presents sin as something that goes beyond behavior.

 “By sin we have been severed from the life of God.
-Our souls are palsied… The sense of sin has poisoned the springs of life.” — Ellen G. White, The Ellen G. White Letters and Manuscripts: Volume 1, p.
+Our souls are palsied. … The sense of sin has poisoned the springs of life.” — Ellen G. White, The Ministry of Healing, p.
+84, par.
+4; p.
 85, par.
-4.
+1.

 ,